How to prevent osteoporosis after hysterectomy?

 Yoga or Pilates for osteoporosis prevention

 Yoga and Pilates are exercises recommended for preventing and treating osteoporosis in post-hysterectomy women.
-Both of these exercises are beneficial for balance and coordination, protecting you from fall-related fractures.
+Both exercises are beneficial for balance and coordination, and will protect you from fall-related fractures.
 However, some movements may be risky for women with osteoporosis of the spine as they can cause vertebral fractures.
-For example, bending from the waist with straight legs to reach your toes and a seated twist of the spine are risky movements that may cause injuries.
+A seated twist of the spine, for instance, or bending from the waist with straight legs to reach your toes, are risky movements.

 Dr. Loren Fishman developed a safe Yoga exercise program to reverse osteoporotic bone loss.
 The program is for all women with adapted exercises for women with osteopenia or osteoporosis.
-In this video, Dr. Fishman shows you 12 yoga poses that will only take 12 minutes daily to do.
+In this video, you can practice 12 yoga poses daily in only 12 minutes by following Dr. Fishman’s instructions.

 2. Foods to prevent osteoporosis

 What you eat is crucial for maintaining healthy bones.
-When you don’t get enough calcium from your diet, the body will draw this mineral from your bones.
-Usually, a balanced diet will help to absorb all the calcium you need.
-Mind, that consuming high levels of protein and salt will increase the amount of calcium that leaves your body in the urine.
+When you donโt get enough calcium from your diet, the body will draw this mineral from your bones.
+It is usually possible to absorb all the calcium you need through a balanced diet.
+Mind that consuming high levels of protein and salt will increase the amount of calcium that leaves your body in the urine.

 Essential for the body to absorb calcium is vitamin D. Most people do not get enough vitamin D from sun exposure (the skin produces Vitamin D) and from their diet.
-So, not getting enough vitamin D is also related to bone loss.
+Vitamin D deficiency also contributes to bone loss.

 Another mineral key for bone health is magnesium.
 Without magnesium, vitamin D cannot convert into its active form, which is needed for calcium absorption.
-Several studies show that when women increase their magnesium consumption, it can help prevent or reverse osteoporosis.
+Women with osteoporosis who boost their magnesium intake may be able to prevent or reverse the condition.

 So, the correct levels of these minerals are crucial for the best absorption and metabolism of calcium.
 Focus on eating a well-balanced diet that includes all of these bone-related minerals.